 Public health professionals must be able to write clearly and effectively.
 This course prepares the student to synthesize knowledge through the engagement of professional medical writing and scholarship.
 Students will learn the fundamental skills of professional writing: clarity, accuracy, precision, and brevity.
 Advanced instruction focuses on several forms of expository writing common in the health professions while emphasizing effective communication between the writer and different audiences.
 Additionally, a capacity to critically analyze and to accurately evaluate research (information and evidence) is integral to the professional writer.
 Emphasis is placed on cultivating critical thinking skills to prepare exemplars of scholarly medical writing.
-Offered As Needed.
+Prerequisite: Admission to the MPH program or Permission by the Program Director.
 (GR)